-Low: The long-term health risk may be greater to certain susceptible persons-those older (i.e., greater than 45 years), in lesser physical shape, or with underlying medical/health conditions.
-Long-term health implications from heat injuries were rare but could occur-especially from more serious heat injuries such as heat stroke.
-It was possible that high heat in conjunction with various chemical exposures could increase long-term health risks, though specific scientific evidence was not conclusive.
-Confidence in these risk estimates was medium.
+Low: The long-term risk is Low.
+However, the risk may be greater for certain susceptible persons-those older (i.e., greater than 45 years), in lesser physical shape, or with underlying medical/health conditions.
+Long-term health implications from heat injuries are rare but may occur, especially from more serious injuries such as heat stroke.
+It is possible that high heat in conjunction with various chemical exposures may increase long-term health risks, though specific scientific evidence is not conclusive.
+Confidence in these risk estimates is medium (Reference 5, Table 3-6).